-Accused drug dealer booked for murder after 19-year-old's overdose death in Zachary
+Accused drug dealer released on bond hours after he was booked for 19-year-old's overdose death

 Latest Weather Blog

-Accused drug dealer booked for murder after 19-year-old's overdose death in Zachary
+Accused drug dealer released on bond hours after he was booked for 19-year-old's overdose death

-ZACHARY - An accused drug dealer was booked for murder two days after a 19-year-old's overdose death.
+ZACHARY - An accused drug dealer was released from jail just hours after he was booked for murder following a 19-year-old's overdose death.

 The Zachary Police Department said they responded to a home on East Eagle Street and found a 19-year-old dead from a drug overdose.